 Digital PR and traditional PR are like two sides of the same coin.
 They have the same goal — to increase brand visibility and reach — but they have different expressions.
-We believe PR firms are well served by both expressions, and we implement both traditional and digital strategies with our clients to ensure that exposure is maximized.
+We believe PR agency are well served by both expressions, and we implement both traditional and digital strategies with our clients to ensure that exposure is maximized.

 When it comes to developing a PR strategy, companies might face a decision between one of the two methods.
 So, which one is right for your B2B tech company?
 Let us break down the benefits and practices of both digital and traditional PR, and help guide you to the best PR strategy for your unique brand.